 Dr. Patrick Grohmann, who leads the Process Mining initiative from a technical perspective, notes: "The beauty of Process Mining is that the end-to-end process knows no functional or structural boundaries.
 As a result, we bring strategic and operational purchasing, accounting, and subsidiary procurement functions to the same table and can find data and fact-based solutions.
 We also now recognize what effects do the activities of certain departments have on other departments."

 Deutsche Bahn has successfully integrated Celonis Process Mining into its strategic purchasing.
 The Center of Excellence around the team of Dr. Patrick Grohmann and Mr. Rainer Prüfig serves as a group-wide contact point for users.
 This ensures that best practices and data-driven findings are applied throughout the organization.

-The Munich-based consulting firm with branches in USA (Austin), Czech Republic (Prague), and Taiwan (Taipei), specializes in Process Mining, Business Intelligence and Advanced Analytics.
+The Munich-based consulting firm with branches in USA (Austin) and Czech Republic (Prague), specializes in Process Mining, Business Intelligence and Advanced Analytics.
 Today, Processand is one of the leading Process Mining consultancies worldwide and supports companies in their long-term Process Mining initiatives.
 In each case, the focus is on operationalizing data-driven insights and creating a factual basis for strategic decisions.

 GET IN TOUCH

 With over 450 process implementations, we know exactly what the crucial parts of a successful Process Mining initiative are